garden-io/garden/docs/reference/action-types/Deploy/exec.md

 Set this to true if the `deployCommand` is not expected to return, and should run until the Garden command is manually terminated.

-This replaces the previously supported `devMode` from `exec` modules.
+This replaces the previously supported `devMode` from `exec` actions.

 If this is set to true, it is highly recommended to also define `statusCommand` if possible.
 Otherwise the Deploy is considered to be immediately ready once the `deployCommand` is started.